YingLiu4203/LearningKivy/Ch03 Widgets and Layouts/Widgets and Layouts.md

 into new widgets.
 As shown in the previous chapter, a widget can be created either by Python code or by a Kv file.
 Kv files are preferred because of its independence, simplicity, and clear syntax.
+However, many times we need to use Python code to manage a user interface dynamically.

 A widget is represented by a subclass of the `kivy.uix.widget.Widget` class.
 A widget may properties such as id, color, text, font size, etc.